modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/TableStorageConfiguration.md

 - Description = This text will appear in the summary box on the create team form when the template is selected. **Supports HTML.**
 - Name = The name will appear in the template drop down on the main menu
 - TemplateJson = The definition of the template to be created.
 [Learn how to configure the template JSON.](templateJsonConfiguration.md)

+## Backup and Restore

+1. Optionally you may want maintain a backup of your table storage settings
+   - Please follow steps [Table Storage Backup Restore](TableStorageBackupRestore.md) for instructions.